ocplatest/MCW-Machine-Learning/Hands-on lab/HOL step-by step - Machine Learning.md

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN

-    a.
-Trial subscriptions will not work.
+    - Trial subscriptions will not work.
 You will run into issues with Azure resource quota limits.

-    b.
-Subscriptions with access limited to a single resource group will not work.
+    - Subscriptions with access limited to a single resource group will not work.
 You will need the ability to deploy multiple resource groups.

 ## Before the hands-on lab